PhilipNaudus/simple_site-gh-pages/pages/post_imperial/legend_of_mulan_post_imperial_china.md

 ---
 layout: post
-title: The Legend of Mulan During Post-Imerial China
+title: The Legend of Mulan During Post-Imperial China
 description: After the fall of Imperial China, and especially after Mulan&rsquo;s story traveled to the West, the legend underwent significant alterations as numerous causes from various cultures all began to herald Mulan as their guiding hero.
 image: mulan_returns_in_glory.jpg
 bg: a49b8c